+No Del iverable Milestone

-No Del Deliverable 03 Ρον ver supply Feb 2025 • Description of Deliverable: Finalize decision proposal for harmonization of interfaces to power supply and power management, following the Granularity Principles method.
+03 Pov ver supply Feb 2025

+• Description of Deliverable: Finalize decision proposal for harmonization of interfaces to power supply and power management, following the Granularity Principles method.
 Based on SP STG decision continuation of work for specification.
+Intermediate Milestones:

-Intermediate Milestones: • Finalization of the Power supply document.
+\circ Finalization of the Power supply document.
 Document ready for SPCG review.
+Dec 2024

-Dec 2024 • Definition of Done: Power supply SP document is ready to be decided at December SP STG Interaction with other Domains/IP: No ٠ STIP Reference (if applicable):
+• Definition of Done: Power supply SP document is ready to be decided at December SP STG

+• Interaction with other Domains/IP: No

+• STIP Reference (if applicable):